Jaime Herrera Beutler: Political positions

-During the 117th United States Congress, which began in 2021, Herrera Beutler has voted with her party 90% of the time, ranking her the 35th most bipartisan member of the House.
-During Trump's presidency, Herrera Beutler voted in line with his position 79.7% of the time.
-Her partisan reputation has softened as her tenure in Congress has lengthened.
+During the 117th United States Congress, which began in 2021, Herrera Beutler voted with her party 90% of the time, ranking her the 35th most bipartisan member of the House.
+Early on during Trump's first term as president, Herrera Beutler was rated as having voted in line with his position 79.7% of the time.
+Her partisan reputation softened over the course of her tenure in Congress.

 Bio-defense

 In 2019, the Alliance for Biosecurity, a consortium of companies that develop products to respond to national security threats, gave Herrera Beutler its 2019 Congressional Biosecurity Champion Award.
 The award is given once a year to a member of Congress who works to improve the country's ability to prevent and combat major bio-security threats to national security.

 Budget

 In April 2011, Herrera Beutler voted for Paul Ryan's budget, which would have lowered taxes for the highest earners from 35% to 25% and made Medicare a voucher system.